Web Theoi

 Translation

-APORIA was the spirit (daimona) of difficulty, perplexity, powerlessness and want of means.
-She was closely associated with Amekhania (Helplessness), while her opposite number was Poros (Expediency).
+APORIA was the personified spirit (daimona) of want, difficulty and powerlessness.
+She was a companion of Penia (Poverty) and counterpart of Amekhania (Helplessness).
+Her opposite number was Poros (Expediency).

 PARENTS